relay-tools/react-relay-network-layer/README.md

 TODO
 ====
 - write fetchWithRetries middleware
+- improve performance of `graphqlBatchHTTPWrapper`, by removing JSON.parse (need find proper way how to get result from `express-graphql` in json, not stringified)
 - find maintainers
- - who fix my ugly readme.MD
+ - who made fixes and remove missunderstanding in readme.MD
  - write tests